 AfriSIG 2022 output document

-This document was developed as an input into the Open-Ended Working Group on ICTs during a multistakeholder consultation held in Lilongwe, Malawi from 16 to 18 July 2022 immediately prior to the 11th African Internet Governance Forum.
+This document (you can also see an abridged version here) was developed as an input into the Open-Ended Working Group on ICTs during a multistakeholder consultation held in Lilongwe, Malawi from 16 to 18 July 2022 immediately prior to the 11th African Internet Governance Forum.
 The consultation, linked to the 10th African School on Internet Governance, convened by the Association for Progressive Communications and Global Partners Digital, was attended by a diverse group of individuals from African governments, law enforcement and security agencies, the African Union Commission, civil society organisations, digital rights and media groups, and cybersecurity experts.
 Participants in the consultation who contributed to this document in their individual capacity are listed in the annex at the end of the document.

 The African School on Internet Governance (AfriSIG) is a joint initiative of the Association for Progressive Communications (APC), the Information Society division of the African Union Commission (AUC) and Research ICT Africa.
 Its goal is to develop a pipeline of leading Africans from diverse sectors, backgrounds and ages with the skills to participate in local and international internet governance structures, and shape the future of the internet landscape for Africa's development.
 You can read more about the School at the AfriSIG website.
 This year AfriSIG is partnering with Global Partners Digital to gather existing and emerging leaders from all stakeholder groups in the field of international cybersecurity.